 MP for Reading Central

-Matt Rodda is the Labour (Co-op) MP for Reading Central, first elected in 2017.
-He has served as a shadow minister for AI and Intellectual Property (2023–2024) and previously in Work and Pensions, and has sat on a range of parliamentary committees.
-He has a high attendance record and strong party loyalty.
+Matt Rodda is the Labour and Co-operative MP for Reading Central, first elected in 2017.
+He has held several shadow ministerial roles, including in AI and Intellectual Property, Work and Pensions, and Transport (Buses), and has participated in a range of parliamentary committees.

-Has one declared financial interest: donations and other support (including loans) for activities as an MP.
+Declared financial interests: donations and other support (including loans) for activities as an MP (one entry).

 Generated 21 February 2026